leptos-rs/leptos/docs/book/src/view/02_dynamic_attributes.md

-# `view`: Dynamic Attributes and Classes
+# `view`: Dynamic Classes, Styles and Attributes

 So far we’ve seen how to use the `view` macro to create event listeners and to create dynamic text by passing a function (such as a signal) into the view.

 But of course there are other things you might want to update in your user interface.
-In this section, we’ll look at how to update attributes and classes dynamically, and we’ll introduce the concept of a **derived signal**.
+In this section, we’ll look at how to update classes, styles and attributes dynamically, and we’ll introduce the concept of a **derived signal**.

 Let’s start with a simple component that should be familiar: click a button to